 And the best part is that if people do purchase these products, then it is likely that there will always be a market for it.

 And that means you create it once and sell it forever.
 Evergreen passive income…yippee!

 FYI: You can make steady income with low-cost offers.
 However you need a large volume of people coming into your funnel.
 To get this done, you should consider paid ads either on Facebook, Pinterest, or both.

 It doesn’t have to be expensive and you don’t have to do all the time.
 But pushing your landing page out into the feed will help get it in front of potential subscribers, who are potential buyers.
 Then get your buyers to help you promote it!

 I hope that I have inspired you to start an email campaign and create the start of a sales funnel.
 You hear tales told of 6 figure bloggers who all say that they regret waiting to set up email marketing, and who knows how much money they left on the table because they did not take the time to “get ‘er done”.

 An effective email system is hub of successful affiliate marketing and a sales funnel that will bring some cash for your hard work.
 And creating your own digital products to sell guarantees that your product is always available.
 Then you just have to keep working on step 2 in the funnel because everything else is done.

-Please share this post with others who may benefit and sign up for my FREE weekly newsletter of exclusive content, tips, and free stuff for bloggers.
+Please share this post with others who may benefit and sign up for my FREE weekly newsletter of exclusive content, tips, and free stuff for bloggers, including my Copywriting checklist.

 Happy Blogging and follow me on Pinterest.